marc-jones/phd_thesis/content/03_winter/04_vernalization_genes.md

 ### FRIGIDA {#section:winter:fri}

-Despite variation at *FRI* accounting for the majority of flowering time variation[@shindo_role_2005], the spatiotemporal expression profile of the gene has not been well elucidated.
+Despite variation at *FRI* accounting for the majority of flowering time variation in Arabidopsis[@shindo_role_2005], the spatiotemporal expression profile of the gene has not been well elucidated.
 What is known, however, is that mutations that disrupt the expression of the *FRI* gene causes early flowering through *FLC* expression being lowly expressed[@shindo_role_2005; @gazzani_analysis_2003; @le_corre_dna_2002; @johanson_molecular_2000].

 ![**Expression traces for the *BnFRI* genes in the apex.** The expression values and the 95% confidence intervals of those expression values as computed by Cufflinks are displayed.
 Expression of all copies are very low, with the A10 copy being expressed below the 2.0 FPKM threshold to be regarded as expressed.](figuredirectory/fri_apex.pdf){#figure:3xx:friapex}